How is financial need determined?

 Sarah Lawrence subscribes to the practices and procedures of federal and institutional methodology.
 The formulas consider necessary family expenditures including living costs, outstanding medical expense, and costs for siblings’ college tuitions.

-Financial need is determined by subtracting the Expected Family Contribution (EFC) from the total cost of attendance (COA).
+Financial need is determined by subtracting the Student Aid Index (SAI) from the total cost of attendance (COA).

-The EFC is determined by the information collected from the Free Application for Federal Student aid (FAFSA) and financial documentation.
-The EFC is made up of two parts, the Student Contribution and the Parent Contribution.
+The SAI is determined by the information collected from the Free Application for Federal Student aid (FAFSA) and financial documentation.
+The SAI is made up of two parts, the Student Contribution and the Parent Contribution.

 The student portion of the family contribution is calculated as 50% of student's income and 25% of student's assets.
 The minimum expected contribution from a first year is $2,000.
 For all other years, the minimum expected contribution is $3,000.